Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

-Being a (good) \emph{Teacher} requires knowledge of the standard of knowledge of your partner.
-The Base Layer~\cite{SalPre13} provides the fitting annotation \emph{ask\_standard of knowledge} for direct questions about the partner's level of knowledge.
-But besides this direct approach, there are other observable exchanges that fall under this facet, as they show that the partner pays attention to the standard of knowledge of their counterpart.
+Knowing what to teach.
+Being a (good) \emph{Teacher} requires being aware of your partner's standard of knowledge.
+Striving for this awareness constitutes \emph{Understanding Knowledge Needs}, the second mandatory facet.
+The Base Layer~\cite{SalPre13} provides the concept \emph{ask\_standard of knowledge} for direct questions, but there are indirect approaches as well.